-- If it is connected and turned on but still does not work, try unplugging and plugging it back in again.
+- If it is connected and turned on but does not work, try unplugging and plugging it back in again.

 VingCard lock beeping

 The VingCard lock beeps when it is turned on.
-This can happen for several reasons, including if there is a problem with the battery or if two or more devices are using the same access code.
+This can happen for several reasons, including if there is a problem with the battery or if two or more devices use the same access code.
 Ensure that you have inserted your VingCard correctly into the reader and haven’t removed it while still at home.